Political positions of Noam Chomsky: Anarchism

 On the question of the government of political and economic institutions, Chomsky has consistently emphasized the importance of grassroots democratic forms.
 Accordingly, current Anglo-American institutions of representative democracy "would be criticized by an anarchist of this school on two grounds.
 First of all because there is a monopoly of power centralized in the state, and secondly – and critically – because the representative democracy is limited to the political sphere and in no serious way encroaches on the economic sphere."

 Chomsky believes anarchism is a direct descendant of liberalism, further developing the ideals of personal liberty and minimal government of the Enlightenment.
 He views libertarian socialism thus as the logical conclusion of liberalism, extending its democratic ideals into the economy, making anarchism an inherently socialist philosophy.

-Views on American libertarianism
+American libertarianism

 Noam Chomsky has described libertarianism, as it is understood in the United States, as, "extreme advocation of total tyranny" and "the extreme opposite of what's been called libertarian in every other part of the world since the Enlightenment."